VojtechKursa/OldCrypt-Library/CONTRIBUTING.md

 ﻿# Contributing to the OldCrypt Library

 The OldCrypt Library is open-source and anyone can modify it or add new code to it as long as they follow the conditions defined by the **GNU General Public License v3**.

 ## Standards
 Even though anyone can add or modify the code in any way they want.
-I'd like *(you don't have to follow this)* people to follow the standards I've written this library in, for consistency.
+I'd like people to follow the standards I've written this library in, for consistency reasons.

 1. Basic structure
 	1. Every encryption method should be it's own non-static class that has the Cipher class or any other class that inherits from it as it's parent.